 I’ve been using Docker Desktop on Windows for full time development since late 2018 and it’s been nothing short of fantastic.
 Currently I use it with WSL 2, but it was really good with WSL 1 along with Hyper-V too.

 Stuck on an Old Version of Windows and Like Linux?

 I want to mention a “roll your own VM” solution for Windows users because I feel like there’s an even better way to run Docker on Windows if you also like Linux and are stuck not being able to use modern versions of Windows 10.

 It involves running VMWare Player in a special mode called “Unity mode”.
 This basically allows you to run Windows and Linux together seamlessly as 1 operating system.

 There’s no dual booting and Linux applications (even graphical apps) run in their own floating windows.
 Then you can install Docker natively on Linux inside of the VM.

 The performance is excellent and the entire set up is free too.

-This is what I use personally and have been doing it for years.
+I used this set up for about 5 years until Docker Desktop was available.
 It gives you the best of both worlds.
 For example, I run high end audio / video apps on Windows while recording courses and screencasts that cover Linux content.
 It all works great (even for full time development).

 You can watch a video guide and see screenshots on how to do that in this post on creating an awesome Linux development environment in Windows.